NoBlackBoxes/LastBlackBox/course/versions/braitenberg/04_robot-control/README.md

-# Bootcamp : Robot Control
+# Braitenberg : Robot Control
 Here we will combine our sensors, motors, and a computer hindbrain to create a simple robot with complex behaviour.

 ## Control